SSH access is only available with the Daytona sandbox provider. Local, Docker, and exe.dev sandboxes do not support SSH access.

 Credential lifetime

 SSH credentials are temporary and expire after 60 minutes by default.
-Withfabro ssh, you can set a custom TTL with --ttl <MINUTES>.
-If your session expires, run fabro ssh again or start a new run with --ssh to get fresh credentials.
+Withfabro sandbox ssh, you can set a custom TTL with --ttl <MINUTES>.
+If your session expires, run fabro sandbox ssh again to get fresh credentials.

 Limitations